MilchRatchet/Luminary/README.md

 - Windows SDK
 - clang-cl

 Clang-cl comes for example with mingw-w64 or Visual Studio.
 MSVC and Windows SDK come with Visual Studio.
 However, if at some point it is possible to get them standalone, that would probably also suffice.
-Note that the paths to the CUDA Toolkit, CMake and Ninja binaries must be defined in the PATH environment variable, otherwise they will need to be defined in cmake.
+Note that the paths to the CUDA Toolkit, OptiX, SDL2 and SDL2_ttf must be defined in the PATH environment variable, otherwise they need to be defined in CMake using `-D{PACKAGENAME}_ROOT="{PATH}"`.

 Regarding MSVC and Windows SDK paths, there are two possibilities: